dylantanny/Randomized_Topics-Generator/README.md

-# 日本語ライティング練習 / Japanese Writing Practice Topic Picker
+ Japanese Writing Practice Topic Picker

-A simple Python script that gives you a random daily writing topic in Japanese, tracking which ones you've already used so you don't repeat yourself until you've gone through all 50.
+A simple Python script that gives you a random daily writing topic in any language tracking which ones you've already used so you don't repeat yourself until you've gone through all 50. you can create and use how many topics you want

 ---